The Priority Pyramid

-Last but certainly not least is Pennsylvania’s Infrastructure.
+Last but certainly not least is Pennsylvania’s infrastructure.
 I will fight to make our bridges and roads safer and ensure that every Pennsylvania resident in our rural areas has access to high-speed internet.
-Improving our Infrastructure includes saving our bridges, fixing our roads, and expanding our broadband to make Pennsylvania competitive.
+Improving our infrastructure includes saving bridges, fixing roads, and expanding our broadband to make Pennsylvania competitive.

 I am a pro-choice candidate; it is more than Roe v Wade, and we must be clear — this assault by the Judiciary is on privacy, self-determination, and equality.
 Medical care is a personal issue for everyone, regardless of political orientation.
-We want access to the best care, with doctors providing their expertise to bring us through the illness.
+We want access to the best care, with doctors providing their expertise during difficult times.

 It’s your sacred right to vote.
 As a veteran, I was appalled when my opponent, Senator Kristin Phillips-Hill, called for overturning the 2020 election, contributing to the big lie.
 I support mail-in voting and will push for policies that make our elections secure but more accessible.
 We all should strive for and support increased participation in the electoral process.
 Your vote is your voice, and I want to make it easier for us to hear from you.

-I support increasing Pennsylvania’s minimum wage to $12 immediately, with an annual increase of fifty cents over the following six years, to prepare smaller business owners for this transition.
-It’s unrealistic for us to expect anyone to live on $15,000 a year.
+I support increasing Pennsylvania’s minimum wage to $12.50 immediately to reach $15 an hour by 2025.
+The incremental increase will ensure small business owners can prepare for this transition.
+It’s unrealistic for us to expect anyone to live on $15,000 a year before taxes.
 The minimum wage is the floor for bargaining, and we can’t grow as a Commonwealth when the bar begins in poverty.
 Everyone deserves to start at a livable wage.

 Transitional Training & Workers’ Rights